Hoyoak/hoyoak.github.io/_pages/cp.md

 Robotics
 -----
 ### Work
 Our tasks are let the quadruped bionic robot has the abilities to patrol lines, recognize and avoid height limit poles, go up stairs, go down stairs and delivery express.
-We write a recognition algorithm -- which aims to recognize the base line, obstacles and missions -- based on OPENCV and utilized the posture control algorithm to the robot.
+We write a recognition algorithm -- which aims to recognize the base line, obstacles and missions -- based on OPENCV and utilized the posture control algorithm to control the robot.
 Here is a demo video recorded in 2023 China Robot Competition:
 ![Demo_Robot](../images/demo_robot-ezgif.com-video-to-gif-converter.gif)